 Kathleen Kamerick

-Kathleen Kamerick received her PhD from the University of Iowa in 1991.
+Kathleen Kamerick earned a PhD from the University of Iowa in 1991.

-She teaches a variety of courses in medieval history, women's history, and the history of the book.
-Courses recently taught include:
+She taught a variety of courses in medieval history, women's history, and the history of the book.
+Courses taught include:

-- 16E:118 The Transition from Manuscript to Print
+- HIST:4920 The Transition from Manuscript to Print

 - President and Provost Award for Teaching Excellence (2009)